-This policy is monitored on a day-to-day basis by the Head Teacher, who reports to the Governing Body about the effectiveness of the policy on request.
+This policy is monitored on a day-to-day basis by the Safeguarding Team, who reports to the Governing Body about the effectiveness of the policy on request.
 This Anti-Bullying Policy is their responsibility and they review its effectiveness annually.
-They do this by examining the school's Behaviour Log, and by discussion with the Head Teacher.
+They do this by examining the school's behaviour reports and safeguarding reports, and by discussion with the Head Teacher and Designated Safeguarding Lead.
 Governors analyse information with regard to gender, age and ethnic background of all pupils involved in bullying incidents to inform future policy.